zlgopen/awtk/README.md

 #### AWTK Designer - the UI design tool:

 * It is no longer necessary to write XML by yourself.
-* Design the UI by drag and drop.
+* Design the UI by dragging and dropping.
 What you see is what you get.
 * Support quick preview and pack resources with one-click.
 * Registration and download: https://awtk.zlg.cn